 - Use EPA-registered insect repellent with one of the following active ingredients: DEET, picaridin, IR3535, oil of lemon eucalyptus/para-menthane-diol, or 2-undecanone.

 - Always apply sunscreen first, let it dry, and then apply insect repellent.
-Be sure to follow instructions on the label, and reapply both as directed.
+Be sure to follow instructions on the label and reapply both as directed.

-- Avoid animals, including pets, local farm animals, and wild animals.
+Be safe around animals.
+Avoid animals, including pets, local farm animals, and wild animals.
 In addition to the risk of rabies, all animal bites carry a risk of bacterial infection.

 Choose safe transportation.
 Motor vehicle crashes are the leading cause of death among healthy travelers.
 In many developing countries, there may be poor road surfaces without shoulders, unprotected curves and cliffs, and no streetlights.
 Be alert when crossing the street, especially in countries where people drive on the left.
 Always wear a seatbelt and don’t ride in vehicles that do not have them available.
 Children should ride in car seats.

 Choose safe food and drink.
 Contaminated food or drinks can cause travelers’ diarrhea and other diseases and disrupt your travel.
 Travelers to low or middle income destinations are especially at risk.
 Generally, foods served hot are usually safe to eat as well as dry and packaged foods.
 Bottled, canned, and hot drinks are usually safe to drink.
 Learn more about how to choose safer food and drinks to prevent getting sick.